UniversalMediaServer/UniversalMediaServer/src/main/external-resources/windows/nsis/Docs/makensisw/Readme.txt

 1.7
  - Added check for warnings
- - Added sound for sucessfull compilations
+ - Added sound for successful compilations
  - Update home page and documentation menu items to Sourceforge page

 1.8